killuhwhale/awave/README.md

 ```

 #  TODO()
-1. Remote start - wssClient tracking PID of python browser client
-2. Browser Client - Needs to go fullscreen and close Browser Dialog "This is being controlled by automation"
 3. [Security] Check TURN server with credentials; need to lock down.
 4. [Performance_Testing] Test Large Setlist 5k songs? and playing for 5 hours straight
 5. Add fixIconScout.sh to build steps